Clinical Neurophysiology Technology Program (Minnesota)

 - Board of Registered Polysomnographic Technologists

-Mayo Clinic's Division of Clinical Neurophysiology and the Center for Sleep Medicine requires its technologists to take at least one of the certifying examinations within two years of being hired.
+Mayo Clinic's Division of Clinical Neurophysiology and the Center for Sleep Medicine require all technologists to pass at least one of the certifying examinations within two years of being hired.

 Graduates of the Clinical Neurophysiology Technology Program commonly score 90 percent or higher on the first attempt of certifying board examinations.
 One hundred percent of our graduates have found full-time positions.

-For the majority of the classroom instruction and clinical rotations, your learning schedule will include eight-hour days, five days per week.
+For the majority of the classroom instruction and clinical rotations, your learning schedule includes eight-hour days, five days a week.

 The polysomnography rotation at the Center for Sleep Medicine and the EEG rotation at the Epilepsy Monitoring Unit require some evening and night hours.

 Each year, Mayo School of Health Sciences admits up to seven students to its Clinical Neurophysiology Technology Program.
 Therefore, clinical groups are small, and one-on-one instruction is provided.